bubsler807/site/content/middle ages and renaissance.md

 type: list
 title: Interesting Figures in the Middle Ages and Renaissance
 ---
+Persons of interest living in the middle ages and renaissance.

 - Boethius (480-524)
 - Isidore of Seville (560-636)
 - Aldhelm (639-709)